thomasquinto/food-order-sim/README.md

 ## Implementation Notes

 This section essentially describes how orders are handled when moving to and from the overflow shelf.
-For more in-depth implementation details, please see the source code for `com.tquinto.fos.basic.BasicOverflowStrategy`.
+For more in-depth implementation details, please see the documentation and source code for `com.tquinto.fos.basic.BasicOverflowStrategy`.

 The general strategy employed in this implementation is: